-In this tutorial, we’ll look at SHA-256 hash generation using the sha256sum command.
+In this tutorial, we’ll explore SHA-256 hash generation using the sha256sum command.

 2. Generate SHA-256 Hashes for Files

-We can use the sha256sum command in two modes; binary and text (the default).
-On Linux, both modes generate the same SHA-256 hash, and so the default mode is used throughout this tutorial.
+We can use the sha256sum command in two modes, binary and text (the default).
+On Linux, both modes generate the same SHA-256 hash, so the default mode is used throughout this article.

-Let’s create a text file with some simple text in it, and use that to demonstrate how the command works:
+Let’s create a text file with some simple text in it, and use this to demonstrate how the command works:

-Let’s now create the sha-256 hash of the above file:
+Then we’ll create the sha-256 hash for the above file: